-APPA promotes leadership or educational facilities for professionals verking to build their careen, transform their insutucions, and elevate the value and recognition of facilities in education.
+APPA promotes leadership in educational facilities for professionals seeking to build their careers, transform their institutions, and elevate the value and recognition of facilities in education.
 APPA provides members the opportunity to explore trends, issues, and best practices in educational facilities through research, publications, professional development, and credentialing.
-Formerly the Aviocation of Physical Flant Administrators, APPA is the association of choice for \$200 educational facilities pinferoorals at more than 1:500 warroing irentrotions throughout the United States, Canada and abroad.
-For more information, visit us at www.opeg.org.
+Formerly the Association of Physical Plant Administrators, APPA is the association of choice for 5,200 educational facilities professionals at more than 1,500 learning institutions throughout the United States, Canada, and abroad.
+For more information, visit us at www.appa.org.